 Anaheim, CA 92802

-Casual is the word of the day at Paradise Pier, Disney's hotel with a SoCal boardwalk theme.
-The spacious 408 contemporary rooms and suites offer comfort, cute beachball plush pillows and bathrooms to spread out in.
-Located adjacent to "Disney's California Adventure", many have direct views of the theme park and nightly fireworks.
-Lots of casual dining includes "Surf's Up!"
+Casual is the word of the day at Paradise Pier, Disney’s 15-story hotel with a SoCal beach and boardwalk theme.
+The spacious 481 contemporary rooms and suites offer comfort, cute beachball plush pillows and bathrooms to spread out in.
+Located adjacent to “Disney’s California Adventure”, many rooms have direct views of the theme park and nightly fireworks; the rooftop deck also has great views of the fireworks.
+Lots of casual dining includes “Surf’s Up!”
 Breakfast Buffet with Mickey & Friends.
-There is a large rooftop pool with sundeck and a workout room, the Paradise Theater showing Disney films and TV shows and Flounder's Fun'n'Games Video Arcade.
-Adults looking for group childcare at night may avail themselves of Pinocchio's Workshop (for a fee) at the Grand Californian Hotel.
-Rated a 3 diamond resort by AAA, it is, in our opinion, the best value in the park; check their site for rates information.
+There is a large rooftop pool with sundeck and a workout room, the Paradise Theater showing Disney films and TV shows and Flounder’s Fun’n’Games Video Arcade.
+Check the resort’s daily activities program as families can partake in complimentary activities at any of the three resorts.
+Adults looking for group childcare at night may avail themselves of Pinocchio’s Workshop (for a fee) at the Grand Californian Hotel.
+To many families, it is the best value in the park; check their site for rate information.